Hamed-Ayodeji/blackpearl-mini-project/README.md

 ## 1. Introduction

 Blackpearl project is a mini project in the AltSchool Cloud engineering V2 program.
 The project uses terraform to create 3 EC2 instances and puts them behind an Elastic load balancer (Application load balancer), the project requires the terraform script after application to export the public IP addresses of the 3 EC2 instances to a file called `host-inventory` which is used by ansible to configure the EC2 instances.
 The ansible playbook installs and configures Apache2 web server on the EC2 instances and also creates a default `index.html` file on the web server, it also changes the timezone to Africa/Lagos on the Apache2 web server, the hostname, IP address and the timezone are displayed on the web server's default page.
 A `.com.ng` domain name was purchased from [Qserver](https://www.qservers.net) and the DNS records were configured to point to the Elastic load balancer.
 The project also uses a bash script to automate the deployment of the application. the project is successfully deployed when terraform-test.domain name is entered in a web browser and the web page displays the hostname, IP address and the timezone of the EC2 instances.
+[Terraform](https://www.terraform.io) was used to create the infrastructure, [Ansible](https://www.ansible.com) was used to configure the EC2 instances and [AWS](https://aws.amazon.com) was used as the cloud provider.

 ## 2. Architecture